Bread & Roses 2025/2

 The Rose on the Lapel

-The publication is now more than 30 years old - it was published in 1990 on the occasion of the centenary of May 1.
-But the content is not dated: an easy-to-read history of Labor Day, in all its aspects.
+The publication is now over 30 years old – it was issued in 1990 to commemorate the centennial of May 1st.
+But the content is undated: an easily readable history of Labor Day, in all its aspects.

 Geert Van Goethem